etienne-monier/inpystem/docs/source/user/restoration.rst

 Weighted K-SVD (see :cite:`b-mairal2008sparse`) and Iterative Thresholding and K residual Means for Masked data (see :cite:`b-naumova2018fast`) methods.

 The wKSVD and ITKrMM algorithms share a lots of their code so that their input and output are the same.
 Though, two implementations exist to run these algorithms: one with python (:code:`ITKrMM` and :code:`wKSVD` methods) and one with maltab (:code:`ITKrMM_matlab` and :code:`wKSVD_matlab` methods).
-The original Matlab codes are broadcasted by "Karin Schnass"_.
+The original Matlab codes are broadcasted by `Karin Schnass`_.
 They were translated afterwards into python.
 Nothing distinguish them but for wKSVD where matlab is faster.
 The only problem is that you should have the :code:`matlab` command in your system path.

 .. _Karin Schnass: https://www.uibk.ac.at/mathematik/personal/schnass/